daormar/debasher/doc/design_doc_resident.md

 ## Unfixed

-- **A crash during a round** aborts it, and the mechanism is not designed.
-  What exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (see "Base class `FBPProcess`").
-What it can cause:
-  - A node that crashes between capturing and closing an ordinary round forgets it, and recovers cleanly: on coming back it has no round open, and the markers that arrive later open it again, capture at another position and forward another marker.
-A repeated marker is harmless downstream, but the two captures are not the same instant, so the checkpoints of that epoch do not form a consistent cut, which matters for a global rollback and not for localized recovery.
-  - **A crash during a halt can leave the program permanently half-halted.** The one node whose own round-open captures `capture_pos` right at the point that opens a halt round, if it then crashes before that round closes, comes back with no round open and nothing left to reopen it, since the `shutdown` that triggered it was a one-time message from an external actor, not something resent on a timer or on recovery: every other node halts and finishes cleanly, but this one never does. `debasher_stop_resident`'s own `--timeout` bounds the wait for every halted marker regardless of why one never appears, and falls back to `debasher_stop`'s hard kill, so this cannot hang the program forever, and that fallback reports itself with a distinct exit code (`DEBASHER_STOP_RESIDENT_FORCED_EXIT`, "Failing loudly instead of retrying") rather than passing silently for a graceful stop.
-What it does not do is retry or recover gracefully: making the underlying gap itself durably recoverable was designed far enough to find two real holes (see "Failing loudly instead of retrying" again), a materially larger change than accepted so far.

-  Candidate mechanism, not designed: a rule that lets a halt heal like an ordinary round, where the next trigger replaces a round that did not complete, instead of giving it its own; today a node that has halted ignores every trigger.
 - Whether checkpoints' `channel_state` (the State capture subsection) needs to actually be fed back into `process_data` somehow on restore, or is genuinely only for external inspection/audit of a